Skip to content

 What Is a Le Creuset Wok?

-Le Creuset Enameled Cast-Iron Wok, Glass Lid, Cobalt Blue
+Le Creuset Enameled Cast-Iron Wok with Glass Lid, 14 1/4″, Cobalt Blue

-A Le Creuset wok is not like a traditional wok made from bare metal that can withstand high heat for stir-frying and a single long handle.
+A Le Creuset wok is unlike a traditional one made from bare metal that can withstand high heat for stir-frying and a single long handle.

-A Le Creuset wok comes with a smooth surface and a non-stick coating made with the high-quality standards that this company is famous for.
-These woks are not cheap, but they are perfect for cooking a whole variety of dishes, such as rich curries, sauces, sauteed vegetables, and crispy stir-fries.
+A Le Creuset wok comes with a smooth surface and a non-stick coating made with the high-quality standards this company is famous for.
+These Woks are not cheap, but they are perfect for cooking a variety of dishes, such as rich curries, sauces, sauteed vegetables, and crispy stir-fries.

 Le Creuset Wok Matte Black Interior